GlenFilson/strategy-starter/README.md

 - Node.js 18+ and npm
 - Python 3.10+ (for data collection and backtesting utilities)
-- A Solana wallet funded with sufficient SOL (trading float + fees)
+- A Solana wallet (the competition team will fund approved submissions for live trading; self-fund only if you want to test independently)
 - A Pyth WebSocket-compatible RPC endpoint (default uses `https://api.mainnet-beta.solana.com`)

 ---